-- (a) The minimum number of directors is ten.
-The maximum number of directors is to be fixed by the directors, but must not be more than 20 unless the company in general meeting determines otherwise.
-The directors must not determine a maximum which is less than the number of directors in office at the time the determination takes effect. - (b) The directors in office on the date that this constitution was adopted by the company continue in office but on the terms and conditions set out in this constitution. - (c) The directors will be appointed by the members as set out in the Regulations. - (d) The term of a director will commence at the close of the Annual General Meeting following that director's appointment and end at the close of the second next Annual General Meeting. - (e) The company may: - By resolution in accordance with section 203D of the Corporations Act remove a director from office; and - (ii) Subject to the regulations by resolution fill the office vacated by a director who is removed under Rule 11.1(e)(i) by electing another person to that office.
+- (a) The minimum number of directors is three.
+The maximum number of directors must not be more than fifteen unless the company in general meeting determines otherwise. - (b) The directors in office on the date that this constitution was adopted by the company continue in office but on the terms and conditions set out in this constitution. - (c) The directors will be appointed by the members. - (d) The term of a director will commence at the close of the Annual General Meeting following that director's appointment and end at the close of the second next Annual General Meeting. - (e) The company may: - (i) By resolution in accordance with section 203D of the Corporations Act remove a director from office; and - (ii) fill the office vacated by a director who is removed under Rule 11.1(e)(i) by electing another person to that office. - (f) If a casual vacancy occurs on the Board, the Board may appoint another person to fill that casual vacancy. - (g) A person appointed as a casual vacancy will hold that office until the next general meeting following their appointment when they must retire, but they will be eligible for re-election to the Board by the members.